 The soil that covers the five million acres of the Commonwealth of Massachusetts is the foundation for our food, our forests, our drinking water, and the biodiversity of our many unique ecosystems.
 The quality of our soil is also increasingly important in helping us to adapt to the impacts of climate change because our soils regulate water quality, flooding, heat islands, drought response, and the productivity of trees and forests and farm crops.

-2023 marks the release of the state's first Healthy Soils Action Plan (HSAP), a comprehensive approach to reducing impact from climate change and restoring ecosystems.
+2023 marks the release of the state's first Healthy Soils Action Plan (HSAP), a comprehensive approach to reducing impact from climate change and restoring our ecosystems.

-Faculty from Stockbridge, and other parts of the university, contributed their expertise to the development of this novel policy document.
+Faculty from Stockbridge, and other parts of the University, contributed their expertise to the development of this novel policy document.

 Funded by the Executive Office of Energy and Environmental Affairs (EOEEA), the 120-page HSAP represents "the first time that the value of the soil has been highlighted and explained," says Massachusetts Secretary of State Bethany Card, "and a menu of achievable action steps outlined, from which options can be selected for improving our soil health – the foundation for all our ecosystems and life in our forests, farms, wetlands, and green spaces near us."

 A key strength of the HSAP is its holistic approach to land management.
 It is the first such plan in the nation to focus on all land types -- farms, forests, wetlands, lawns and developed land.

 The 18-month process to produce the plan started with a 40-member work group of representatives from federal and state programs, plus other knowledgeable stakeholders.
 Ideas were vetted by scientific advisors and subject matter experts from across relevant fields including conservation groups, land planners, developers, turf professionals, and soil scientists.